delsinm/factobot/README.md

 ## Features

 - **Configurable slash command** — set `bot.name` in `settings.yaml` (`/factobot`, `/itbot`, etc.)
-- **YAML-driven commands** — define commands, fields, webhook URLs, and access rules in `commands.yaml`
 - **Per-command access control** — restrict each command to Slack user groups or individuals; use `all` for everyone
 - **Block Kit modals** — rich form dialogs built dynamically from the YAML
 - **Custom icons** — configure separate icons for info, acknowledgment, and error states in `settings.yaml`
 - **Webhook integration** — each command POSTs to its own URL; works with Make, Zapier, n8n, or any receiver
 - **Bidirectional callbacks** — workflow receivers call back when a job completes; the bot DMs the result to the submitter
 - **Callback security** — one-time tokens, configurable TTL, per-IP rate limiting, and payload size cap
-- **MCP integrations** — connect to Confluence, Jira, and other services via MCP servers configured in `settings.yaml`
 - **Provider-agnostic AI** — swap between Anthropic, OpenAI, and Gemini with one line in `settings.yaml`
 - **Conversational AI** — chat via DM or @mention with per-user history and configurable session timeout
 - **Reset command** — `/reset-chat` clears a user's conversation history